Congratulations to our four members appointed to the Attorney General’s Panel of Counsel - Aug 2022

 - Instructed by a Trust in a 1-day inquest concerning a death of an elderly patient, in which it was alleged that she had suffered a fall whilst in hospital.

-- Instructed by AvMA to represent a family in an upcoming inquest into the death of a 3 year old boy with a rare genetic condition, where there is concern that he may have suffered an anaphylactic reaction in hospital.
+- Instructed by AvMA to represent a family in an inquest into the death of a 3 year old boy with a rare genetic condition, where there is concern that he may have suffered an anaphylactic reaction in hospital.

 Kiran is particularly interested in tax law.
 Most recently she has been instructed by HMRC as a junior in an MTIC fraud.
 She has also been instructed by HMRC on an application for summary judgment in the County Court.